primecoder/VisionML-Simplified/README.md

 }
 ```

-(3) On iPhone, I need to handle when I rotate my phone.
-Again, I wrapped this device-specific code
+(3) On iPhone, I needed to handle when the phone is rotated.
+Again this is platform specific handling,
-inside a function to keep the main logic clean.
-As you can see, `handleDeviceOrientation(connection:)`
+I wrapped this device-specific code inside a function to keep the main logic clean.
+As you can see,
-doesn't do anything for `macOS` as I don't expect to rotate my mac around 😉.
+`handleDeviceOrientation(connection:)` doesn't do anything for `macOS` as I don't expect to rotate my mac around 😉.

 ### Display the captured images

-At this point, the app looks very dull.
-I don't know if it works.
-Or not?
+At this point, the app looks very dumb and dull. _Does it even do anything?_
-Let's add some code to show the images from the camera.
+Let's add some code to show that our app actually captures images from the camera.

 ```swift
 extension CameraViewModel: AVCaptureVideoDataOutputSampleBufferDelegate {